Home » Automobile engg » 5 Types of Suspension Springs Used In Automobile Vehicles

 1.1 Semi-elliptical Springs

-Semi-elliptical springs are usually used in all the vehicle.
+Semi-elliptical springs are usually used in all the vehicles.
 Particularly in trucks, semi-elliptical springs are fitted in front and rear axles.

 Types of leaf spring: Semi-elliptical Springs